vsshetter/M2_Embsys/CaseStudy/README.md

 # Component Description
 * MQ 3 Alcohol Ethanol Sensor : MQ3 is one of the most commonly used sensors in the MQ sensor series.
 It is a Metal Oxide Semiconductor (MOS) type of sensor.
 Metal oxide sensors are also known as Chemiresistors, because sensing is based on the change of resistance of the sensing material when exposed to alcohol.
 So by placing it in a simple voltage divider network, alcohol concentrations can be detected.
+* Crystal Oscillator : A crystal oscillator is an electronic oscillator circuit that uses the mechanical resonance of a vibrating crystal of piezoelectric material to create an electrical signal with a constant frequency.
+* Atmega Microcontroller :The Atmel 8-bit AVR RISC-based microcontroller combines 32 KB ISP flash memory with read-while-write capabilities, 1 KB EEPROM, 2 KB SRAM, 23 general-purpose I/O lines, 32 general-purpose working registers, 3 flexible timer/counters with compare modes, internal and external interrupts, serial programmable USART, a byte-oriented 2-wire serial interface, SPI serial port, 6-channel 10-bit A/D converter.
+* Buzzer : The vibrating disk in a magnetic buzzer is attracted to the pole by the magnetic field.
+When an oscillating signal is moved through the coil, it produces a fluctuating magnetic field which vibrates the disk at a frequency equal to that of the drive signal.
+# Block Diagram